ribombee/GGP-CARL/README.md

 # Acknowledgements

-This code is built in large part on Richard Eimslie's work, in particular ggplib and the accompanying implementation of MCS.
+This code is built in large part on Richard Emslie's work, in particular ggplib and the accompanying implementation of MCS.
 It is also built on Reykjavík University's CADIA player.